stasha/testosterone/README.md

 		assertNotNull("Configuration should not be null", conf);
 		assertNotNull("ResourceContext should not be null", resourceContext);
 		assertNotNull("Providers should not be null", providers);
+		assertNotNull("HttpServletRequest should not be null", httpServletRequest);
+		assertNotNull("HttpServletResponse should not be null", httpServletResponse);
+		assertNotNull("ServletConfig should not be null", servletConfig);
+		assertNotNull("ServletContext should not be null", servletContext);
 	}

 	@Test